 When you have a BSN, you can go on to earn your Master of Science in Nursing (MSN) with specialty certification.
 Doing so gives you access to some of the highest-paying jobs in the profession, which include nurse anesthetist, nurse practitioner, and nurse midwife.
 Overall, nurses have ample opportunity to branch out and grow their skill sets, leading to positions where they can contribute to patient care beyond the bedside (e.g., healthcare administration).

 Currently, registered nurses are in high demand all over the country, and the need is predicted to become even greater in the future.
 So it’s probably safe to say that a nursing career comes with strong job security.
-It’s also worth mentioning that in May 2018, the Boston metro area ranked #6 in the country for having the highest employment levels for registered nursing.
+It’s also worth mentioning that in 2021, Indeed.com ranked the Boston metro area #5 on its list of best cities for nurses.
+The city has one of the highest employment levels for nurses in the country.

 |Location||Employment||% Change||Projected Annual Job Openings*|